Car-Following-Models

 Note

-The action step length works similar to a reaction time (vehicle will not react immediately to changes in their environment) but it also differs from a "true" reaction time because whenever a vehicle has it's action step it reacts to the state in the previous simulation step rather than to the state that was seen in their previous action step.
+The action step length works similar to a reaction time (vehicle will not react immediately to changes in their environment) but it also differs from a "true" reaction time because whenever a vehicle has its action step it reacts to the state in the previous simulation step rather than to the state that was seen in their previous action step.
 Thus the Perception-Reaction loop is less frequent but still as fast as the simulation step length.

 tau#